 After graduating from LSE, Fatimah then went on to work as the Responsible Business and Inclusion Assistant at Slaughter and May where she supported with the integration of the UN’s Sustainable Development Goals as part of the firm’s social mobility strategy.

 Comfort Moye - Widening Participation Coordinator

 Comfort is a graduate of Social Anthropology from SOAS, University of London and has worked in higher education for over three years.

 She joined LSE in November 2021 and is responsible for coordinating the delivery of LSE Thrive, our Black Heritage access programme, which aims to support increased undergraduate entry to the School from students of Black African and Black Caribbean heritage.
 As part of this work, she also leads on the delivery of our annual Black Achievement Conference.

 She is keen to make a positive impact on issues of social inequality within the education and employment sector.
 Outside of this role, Comfort manages a programme which supports Year 13 student’s transition to university for a specialist education initiative.

-Catherine Parkinson - Widening Participation Coordinator
+Catherine Parkinson - Widening Participation Data and Impact Coordinator (Secondment)

 Phil Gerrard - Office Coordinator